trippo/ResponsiveFilemanager/readme.txt

 subfolder1
 subfolder2

-So if you want use filemanager in a multiuser cms you can simply create a folder for each users and set the session variable ($_SESSION['subfolder']) with the name of the user folder
+So if you want use filemanager in a multiuser CMS you can simply create a folder for each user and set a session variable ($_SESSION['subfolder']) with the name of the user folder

 CUSTOMISE CONFIGURATION FOR EACH FOLDER